 Mark has teaching experience in general nuclear engineering and has taught Reactor Dynamics and Materials Science at MSc level.
 He set-up the MSc in Nuclear Engineering at Imperial College in 2010 and was course director for 3 years.
 Mark has been involved in several external committees as an independent expert.
-These include the Technical Advisory Group for Structural Integrity (TAGSI), Core Materials Working Group (Rolls-Royce/MoD) and is also UK academic representative for the Fuels Working Group and UK Governance Board for the European Jules Horowitz reactor project.
+These include the Technical Advisory Group for Structural Integrity (TAGSI), Core Materials Working Group (Rolls-Royce/MoD) and is also UK academic representative for the Fuels Working Group for the European Jules Horowitz reactor project.

 His key research interests are in the field of nuclear engineering materials (specialising in metallurgy) and include micromechanisms of fracture, hydrogen embrittlement and corrosion, irradiation damage and modelling from continuum through to micro and atomic scales.
-Materials include zirconium alloys, stainless steels and ferritic steels.
+Materials include nuclear fuel, zirconium alloys, stainless steels and ferritic steels.

 Mella R, Wenman MR, 2015, Modelling explicit fracture of nuclear fuel pellets using peridynamics, Journal of Nuclear Materials, Vol:467, ISSN:0022-3115, Pages:58-67

-et al., 2014, The thermodynamics of hydride precipitation: The importance of entropy, enthalpy and disorder, Acta Materialia, Vol:79, ISSN:1359-6454, Pages:351-362
+et al., 2014, The thermodynamics of hydride precipitation: the importance of entropy, enthalpy and disorder, Acta Materialia, Vol:79, ISSN:1359-6454, Pages:351-362

 Beckmann R, Mella R, Wenman MR, 2013, Mesh and timestep sensitivity of fracture from thermal strains using peridynamics implemented in Abaqus, Computer Methods in Applied Mechanics and Engineering, Vol:263, ISSN:0045-7825, Pages:71-80